 The Aid Transparency Tracker is a complex piece of software.
-For the first time in 2013, a portion of the data collection for the ATI was automated through the Tracker's data quality tool.
+For the first time in 2013, a portion of the data collection for the Index was automated through the Tracker's data quality tool.
 This is the first tool of its kind to assess the quality of data under any spending standard (not just aid data).
-Naturally, there were challenges in implementing this new methodology in 2013 and several lessons learned for improvements in future years.
+Naturally, there are some challenges automating the testing of data across different organisations and several lessons have been learnt for improvements in future years.